olimorris/onedarkpro.nvim/README.md

 If no value is specified, the current value of `vim.o.background` will be used to set the theme.

 ### Configuring plugins
-By default, all the plugins supported by the theme are loaded at runtime.
+By default, all of the plugins supported by the theme are loaded at runtime.
 Specific plugins can be disabled as follows:

 ```lua
 plugins = {